How to Clean an Air Filter

 Should You Clean or Replace Your Air Filter?

 One way to determine what type of filter you have or can use is to consult the appliance manual.
-There you will find instructions on how to clean or replace the filters, as well as a suggested schedule for changing or replacing filters so the appliance maintains optimum performance.
-If you have lost the manual, consult the manufacturer's website, which will offer advice on cleaning and replacement filters.
+There you will find instructions on how to clean or replace the filters, as well as a suggested schedule for changing or replacing filters so the appliance maintains its optimum performance.
+If you have lost the manual, consult the manufacturer's website.

 - Water sprayer